Why Crawl Space Encapsulation Prevents Mold Growth

 Stopping Moisture Before Mold Can Develop

 Encapsulation works by sealing the crawl space environment and limiting moisture entry from multiple sources.
-When humidity levels stabilize, mold spores remain inactive and cannot expand into visible colonies.
+When humidity levels stabilize, mold spores are less likely to expand into visible colonies.

 This prevention approach targets the root cause of mold problems rather than temporary surface cleanup.